 From our experience, it’s safe to say that there is a high ROI in test automation.
 We’ve seen that the cost of a single defect in most organizations can offset the price of one or more tool licenses.
 Also, coding defects found post-release can cost up to 5x more to fix than those found during unit testing.

-While there isn’t a one-size-fits-all percentage for how much functional testing should be automated, the decision depends on the ROI and the repetitiveness of tests.
+While there isn’t a one-size-fits-all percentage for how much functional testing you should automate, the decision depends on the ROI and the repetitiveness of tests.

 Automation offers substantial benefits, including the high ROI where the cost of post-release defects can outweigh tool licensing costs.
 It brings value in improving software quality, reducing operational issues, and decreasing bug-fixing costs.
 Modern tools, like Testim.io and mabl, enable even non-coders to automate tests efficiently.

-However, the key is to automate tests that are frequently executed and to weigh the cost of automation against the anticipated number of test executions.
-If a test case will be run multiple times across various versions and platforms, it’s often more cost-effective to automate.
+However, the key is to automate frequently executed tests and weigh the cost of automation against the anticipated number of test executions.
+If you need to run the same test case multiple times across various versions and platforms, it’s often more cost-effective to automate.

 Read more about what percentage of functional tests should be automated and go into an in-depth breakdown of the math behind the potential ROI of test automation.